stoffee/terraform-hashicorp-vault-namespace/README.md

----
 # Hashicorp Vault Namespace Module

 This repo contains a module for deploying a new [Vault](https://www.vault.io/) namespace on an existing Vault cluster using [Terraform](https://www.terraform.io/).
+[Vault Namespaces] (https://www.vaultproject.io/docs/enterprise/namespaces) is a Enterprise Vault feature.

 ---
 # Hashicorp Vault Namespace Module Examples